-Figure 2.10 Application to a couple: unscrewing tire nuts
+Figure 2.10 Application of a couple to unscrew tire nuts.

-The moment of a couple is defined as a physical quantity measuring the ability of a couple to produce rotation.
-Its unit is Newton-meter (N.m) in the International system.
+The moment of a couple is a physical quantity that determines the ability of a couple to produce rotation.
+Its units are newton meters (N m) in the SI system of units.